 - Estate: You can assign your region to its own estate or to an estate you already own (with other Private Regions owned by you).
 Your Estate tools allow you to control settings for more than one region at once.

-Got a plan for a large event and need a temporary place to have it?
-Linden Lab offers temporary Full Region rentals.
+If you don't need to own a private region full time, we may be able to help!
+Linden Lab offers temporary Full Region rentals for events and limited time usage.
 Rental amounts are to be paid in full at the beginning of the rental period.

 - Reservations must be made 2 weeks in advance and are on a first-come first-served basis.